mechmotum/mechmotum.github.io/content/bmd-2023-abstracts.rst

    lateral characteristics of a cargo bicycle tyre.
 The Evolving Scholar - BMD 2023, 5th Edition. https://doi.org/10.24404/63fb250be96b4c5fc016a363

+Gabriele also contributed to the following abstract.
+In cooperation with University of Naples, he is interested in developing a thermal model for bicycle tires.

+   Farroni, F., Napolitano Dell'Annunziata, G., Ruffini, M., Dell'Orto, G. & Mastinu, G. (2023).
+Thermal model for bicycle tire internal temperature evaluation in        various contact conditions.
+The Evolving Scholar - BMD 2023, 5th Edition. https://doi.org/10.24404/63fe327a6cf80479c0db7f83

 (Past) Postdoc Andrew Dressel will present on the design of our new tilting
 tricycle: